-No major negative impacts are expected, and the effective implementation of the EMP will minimize and mitigate any adverse impacts during construction.
-The tender and contract documents will contain details of the environmental management and monitoring requirements.
-The contractors will be responsible for implementing the EMP.
-With CSC help, MOTC will monitor the contractors' effective compliance to the requirements.
+No major negative impacts were reported during the project implementation.expected, and the eEffective implementation of the EMP will minimized and mitigated any all adverse environmental impacts during construction.
+The tender and contract documents will contained details of the environmental management and monitoring requirements.
+The contractors will be responsible for implemented ing the EMP.
+With CSC help, MOTC will monitored the contractors' effective compliance with to the EMP requirements.

-The civil works will require additional land because the right-of-way needs to be expanded from the existing 40 meters to 70 meters and acquisition of land in two places to bypass the territory of the Kyrgyz Republic.
-Some 54 households and six legal entities will lose their lands.
-Of these, one leaseholder will lose more than 10% of its productive land.
-About 171.7 ha of lands will be acquired, of which about 171.6 ha are agricultural lands and 0.1 ha are used for commercial purposes.
+The civil works required additional land because the right-of-way needed to be expanded from the existing 40 meters to 70 meters and to bypass the territory of the Kyrgyz Republic in two places.
+Some 54 households and six legal entities lost their lands.
+Of these, one leaseholder lost more than 10% of its productive land.
+About 171.7 ha of lands was acquired, of which about 171.6 ha are agricultural lands and 0.1 ha are used for commercial purposes.
 Most of the affected lands (109.7 ha) are leased for 49 years; 16.1 ha leased for 5-12 years; and 0.1 ha are privately owned.
-About 34 ha of land temporarily used for construction will be rented at current rental rates.
-Contractors, who will identify such land and rent land from landowners/leaseholders, will be responsible for restoring the rented land to its original condition at completion of civil works.
+About 34 ha of land temporarily used for construction were rented at current rental rates.
+Contractors restored the rented land to its original condition at completion of civil works.
 A land acquisition and resettlement plan (LARP) was prepared based on the detailed engineering design, local government statistics, and public consultations with local stakeholders including affected persons.
-The implementation is expected to cost about 26.2 million Tenge.
-The LARP will be updated to reflect the results of the supplementary evaluations (of loss due to loss of long-leased government land) for 57 leased agricultural plots, confirmation of existence or otherwise of any affected people left with small uneconomic portions of leased land, and validation of the vulnerable status of 13 households.
-The government will complete acquiring land by May 2011 and pay compensations to affected persons prior to their displacement or loss of land.
-The LARP implementation, which will be subject to internal and third-party validation and reported to ADB for review, will be completed before civil works start.
+The implementation of the LARP costed about 26.2 million Tenge.
+The LARP was updated to reflect the results of the supplementary evaluations (of loss due to loss of long-leased government land) for 57 leased agricultural plots, confirmation of existence or otherwise of any affected people left with small uneconomic portions of leased land, and validation of the vulnerable status of 13 households.
+The government had completed land acquisition by May 2011 and paid compensations to the affected persons prior to their displacement or loss of land.

-No people fitting ADB s definition of indigenous peoples are expected to be negatively affected by the project.
+No people fitting ADB s definition of indigenous peoples are affected by the project.